Assignment 5 - Simple Git

 Partial credit is not awarded for these items: all or nothing.

-• (5 pts) Version history (git log) of submission shows a minimum of two new commits (in addition to my initial commit) with are meaningful, concise, and accurate.
-Commit messages are short summaries of the changes.
+• (5 pts) Version history (git log) of submission shows a minimum of three new commits.

 • (5 pts) All options (original features + your additions) correctly work in the final commit.